Notice

 Key updates in AS 5369:2023 include:

 • Product families: The new standard introduces a preliminary step for grouping devices into Product Families based on steam penetration resistance (SPR).
-This step involves determining the device's SPR, identifying the most challenging device to sterilize, and grouping devices accordingly.
+This step involves determining the device's SPR, identifying the most challenging device to sterilise, and grouping devices accordingly.

 • Validation and monitoring: The standard emphasises the importance of conducting test loads to evaluate steam penetration and identify the master product for each Product Family.
-Performance qualification (PQ) tests should be conducted on groups of devices to help ensure effective sterilization.
+Performance qualification (PQ) tests should be conducted on groups of devices to help ensure effective sterilisation.

 Benefits of AS 5369:2023